SAABmarine-MEX/.github/profile/README.md

 # SAABmarine-MEX

-## Deep Reinforcement Learning and Residual Dynamic Modelling for BlueROV2
+## *Deep Reinforcement Learning and Residual Dynamic Modelling with ROS2 integration for BlueROV2*

 The work from this project can be divded into four main parts: